MrBounty/PZ-Mod---Doc/Save data.md

 end
 ```

+You can find other lua library to save .json [where](http://lua-users.org/wiki/JsonModules)

 ### Custom
 Otherwise I made a small function to save one table with a .txt.
 **It's only store number, boolean and string.** But that enough in a lot of case.